 "Aye, aye Captain," Clint called after Steve and Thor.
 The door wasn't fully closed behind them before Natasha was gently pulling him closer to her.
 The kiss was brief but the meaning behind was clear even to Tony.
 Clint didn't pull away.
 He simply held her head gently.
 "Sorry, Tasha."

-"Don't ever disappear again," Natasha murmured.
+"Don't ever disappear like that again," Natasha murmured.
 "Don't really like it."

 "I'll try.
 Wasn't too much fun for me either."